faisalazam/Problems/SYSTEM_DESIGN.md

 NewSQL databases follow the relational structure and semantics, but are built using more modern, scalable designs.
 The goal is to offer greater scalability than relational databases and greater consistency guarantees than NoSQL alternatives.
 They achieve this by sacrificing certain amounts of availability in the event of a networking partition.
-The trade offs between consistency and availability is a fundamental problem of distributed databases described by the CAP theorem.
+The trade-offs between consistency and availability is a fundamental problem of distributed databases described by the CAP theorem.
 In other words, these systems want to achieve the scalability of NoSQL without having to discard the relational model with SQL and transaction support of the legacy DBMS.